jorisvandijk/joriscodes/docs/linux/distraction-free-youtube.md

 ## Newsboat
 We'll be using [Newsboat](https://newsboat.org/), which is an RSS reader.
 This program make it possible for us to get notified when one of our YouTube people post a new video and for us to then watch it without having to open a browser.

-Newsboat stores it's configs in **$HOME/.config/newsboat**.
+Newsboat stores its configs in **$HOME/.config/newsboat**.
 By default Newsboat doesn't create this directory or its content.
 To get going we'll create some files and directories.
 ```bash
 mkdir $HOME/.config/newsboat && mkdir $HOME/.config/newsboat/scripts
 ```